 In contrast, dynamic systems have feedback.
 The wind pushes on the bridge and the bridge pushes back (basic physics: a force is met with an equal but opposite force).
 This “pushing back” starts the feedback, but feedback can also produce feedback loops, which means the bridge begins to oscillate as it rocks back and forth in the wind.

 You see the wind is not a constant force, its velocity changes over time.
 So this is a complex situation that becomes difficult to solve.
 If we fail to produce the right answer, the bridge could fall apart in the wind (it has happened).
 Positive feedback loops amplify the signal and can cause such destruction (i.e. a vicious cycle) whereas negative feedback loops reduce the signal and result in…control.
 This is true when writing effective procedures systems too.

-Funny, we have to take into account the dynamic nature of a bridge before we built it but do you take into account the dynamics of a business process when you capture it in your knowledge management system?
+Funny, we have to take into account the dynamic nature of a bridge before we built it but how often do you take into account the dynamics of a business process when you capture it in your knowledge management system?

 Business policies and procedures are not static.
 They involve people that provide feedback; they involve customers, suppliers, and management that all provide feedback.
 So how do you integrate this natural feedback into your procedure?
 Start by planning for it.
 Plan for both positive and negative feedback but most importantly harvest the negative feedback.

-Planning for feedback means data, scoreboards, process reviews, process audits, management reviews, customer and supplier surveys, discussions, interviews, comments, and most of all collaboration.
+Planning for feedback means data, scoreboards, process reviews, process audits, management reviews, customer and supplier surveys, discussions, interviews, comments, and most of all employee collaboration.
 We need to design collaboration into business procedures to allow for the natural feedback process to occur.
-Just like building a bridge requires us to understand the forces at work BEFORE we build the bridge, so it is with building business policies and procedures.
+Just like building a bridge requires us to understand the forces at work BEFORE we build the bridge, so it is with building business policies and procedures systems.